eilbecklab/phenotipsbot/README.md

 #### get(patient_id)
 Returns a patient object corresponding to the patient with the specified ID.

+#### get_collaborator(patient_id, collaborator_num)
+Returns a collaborator object on a patient page. 'xwiki:XWiki.' is automatically removed from the collaborator's username.

 #### get_file(patient_id, filename)
 Returns the binary contents of a file attached to a patient.
 See also